Vernon Smith (bishop)

-Guy Vernon Smith (15 October 1880 – 11 June 1957) was an Anglican bishop in the mid-20th century.
+Guy Vernon Smith (15 October 1880 – 11 June 1957) was a Church of England clergyman who served as Bishop of Leicester from 1940 to 1953.

 Smith was educated at Winchester and New College, Oxford.
 Following in the footsteps of his father, a King's Counsel, Smith was called to the Bar in 1905 but then decided on a career move from Law to the Church of England He was ordained in 1907, was a curate in Romford and, from 1909 to 1911, was Chaplain of Oxford House, Bethnal Green.
 This was 'like a Christian Welfare Society' with 1500 men and 500 boys in clubs, open every night.
 So began his long association with Arthur Winnington-Ingram, the dynamic Bishop of London.
 He became Resident Chaplain to the Bishop, and supported the Bishop noted for his jingoistic promotion of British commitment to the Great War.
 Winnington-Ingram was a renowned preacher who attracted massive publicity, and he toured the Western Front in 1914 with Smith who wrote a book about the visit.
 Smith himself then served on the Western Front with the Post Office Rifles, distinguishing himself at Bullecourt in June, 1917, winning a Military Cross - the citation for which read: